 - 1. Absolute positioning: You simply add X and Y coordinates to a slide, in pixels.
 Doing only this will not be fun, but someone might need it. - 2.
-Relative positioning: By specifying x and/or y with with a starting r, you specify the distance from the previous slide.
+Relative positioning to last slide: By specifying x and/or y with with a starting r,you specify the distance from the previous slide.
 By using this form of positioning you can insert a slide, and the other slides will just move to make space for the new slide. - 3.
+Relative position to any slide: You can reference any previous slide by its id and specify the position relative to it.
+This will work for all positioning fields.
+However, you should not use r as a slide id since the positioning might not behave as you expect. - 4.
 Automatically: If you don't specify any position the slide will have the same settings as the previous slide.
 With a relative positioning, this means the slide will move as long as the previous slide moved.
-This defaults to moving 1600px to the right, which means that if you supply no positions at all anywhere in the presentation, you get the standard slide-to-the-left presentation. - 4.
+This defaults to moving 1600px to the right, which means that if you supply no positions at all anywhere in the presentation, you get the standard slide-to-the-left presentation. - 5.
 With an SVG path: In this last way of positioning, you can take an SVG path from an SVG document and stick it into the presentation, and that slide + all slides following that has no explicit positioning will be positioned on that path.
 This can be a bit fiddly to use, but can create awesome results, such as positioning the slides as snaking Python or similar.